Turkish Cooperation and Coordination Agency

 The Turkish Cooperation and Coordination Agency (Türk İşbirliği ve Koordinasyon İdaresi Başkanlığı, TİKA) is a government department subordinate to the Ministry of Culture and Tourism (Turkey).
 Focusing on development cooperation, TİKA works in more than 150 countries.
+It also goes by the name Turkish International Cooperation and Development Agency.
 TİKA is responsible for the organization of the bulk of Turkey's official development assistance to developing countries, with a particular focus on Turkic and African countries and communities.
 According to the OECD, 2020 official development assistance from Turkey increased by 1.2% to US$8 billion.
 As of January 2022, TİKA has undertaken 30,000 projects worldwide.

 Mission

 TIKA's objectives can be summarized as;